CIRCSE/LiLa_Lemma-Bank/README.md

     Some hypolemmas are explicitly related to suffixes too:
     - `ipolemma_suffix`
-a questi lemmi sono attribuiti esplicitamemte i suffissi.

 ### RDF mapping exception
-All hypolemmas are mapped in RDF except the one of type Comparative and Superlative.
+All hypolemmas are mapped to RDF except the ones of type Comparative and Superlative.
-Comparative (and superlative) referred in table ```hypolemmaCompSup``` are however mapped.
+Comparatives (and superlatives) referred in table ```hypolemmaCompSup``` are exceptions and are thus mapped.

 ### LemLat - LiLa Relations

-Some lemmas or hypolemmas are related to one or more LemLat lemma:
+Some lemmas or hypolemmas are related to one or more LemLat lemma(s):
 ```
  lemlat_lila
 ```